waelmas/covid-bot/README.md

 That's it!
 Now your users can benefit from covid-bot.com

-# IMPORTANT: Please follow the 2nd approach as rawcdn githack service is having issues
+# IMPORTANT: Please follow the 2nd approach OR simply copy the "embedded-full.html" as rawcdn githack service is having issues

 Here's the code:
 ```